syncfusion-content/blazor-docs/blazor/diagram-component/localization.md

 }
 ```

 The following example demonstrates how to enable **Localization** for the Diagram in server side Blazor samples.
-Here, we have used Resource file to translate the static text.
+Here, Resource file is used to translate the static text.

 * Open the **Startup.cs** file and add the following configuration in the **ConfigureServices** function.